gisli61/Rendaur/README.md

 ## Scripts

-### rendaur.sh
+### rendaur.py
-A script that runs the Rendaur app from the command line and can render a single midifile using a single audio unit with a preset into a 32-bit float wav file.
+A script that runs the Rendaur app from the command line and can render a single source file (midi or wav) using a single audio unit with a preset into a 32-bit float wav file.
 Can also list the audio units that exist on the system.
-The script needs the application to work, but uses osascript to locate the application, so they need not be in the same location.
+The script needs the application to work, but uses osascript to communicate with the application, so they need not be in the same location.

 ### als2preset.py
 A script that analyses an Ableton project file (.als) and finds presets stored in that file.
-Can list the presets contained in a project file, extract a given preset into a file that can be read by rendaur.sh and dump all the presets found in an .als file into a folder.
+Can list the presets contained in a project file, extract a given preset into a file that can be read by rendaur.py and dump all the presets found in an .als file into a folder.

 ### readwav.py